-Upon graduation with a master's of education degree in cultural and educational policy from Loyola, you will possess the following knowledge, skills, and professional values necessary to commence work with institutions and government entities that strive to improve our educational system.
+Upon graduation with a master's of education degree in Cultural and Educational Policy Studies from Loyola, you will possess the necessary knowledge, skills, and professional values essential to contribute to institutions and government entities that strive to improve educational systems.

-Completion of the MEd educational policy degree requires 30 semester hours, including a three-credit engaged learning internship experience, as well as the completion of an electronic capstone portfolio.
+Completion of the MEd degree requires 30 semester hours, including a three-credit engaged learning internship experience and the completion of an electronic capstone portfolio.

 For full-time students taking three courses in the Fall and three in the Spring, the program can be completed in two years.
 With a carefully planned summer course schedule, it is possible to complete the degree in a year and a half.

-Master's students in cultural and educational policy studies (CEPS) are required to maintain continuous enrollment during their program of studies.
+MEd students in Cultural and Educational Policy Studies (CEPS) are required to maintain the status of continuous enrollment during their program of studies.
 This means that during each semester of each academic year (excluding Summer Sessions), each student must enroll in at least one course.
-Students may request a formal leave of absence, which must be approved by the School of Education's associate dean of Student Academic Services.
+A formal leave of absence may be granted upon request and the approval of the School of Education’s Assistant Dean of Student Academic Affairs.